Cloud Adoption Framework migration model

 The Cloud Adoption Framework migration model depends on your organization having completed a process of business readiness for cloud adoption.
 Make sure you have reviewed Plan and Ready guidance in the Cloud Adoption Framework to determine the business drivers or other justification for a cloud migration, as well as any required organizational planning or training required before executing a migration process at scale.

 While business planning is important, a growth mindset is equally important.
-In parallel to broader business planning efforts by the cloud strategy team, it's suggested that the cloud adoption team begin migrating a first workload as a precursor to wider scale migration efforts.
+In parallel with broader business planning efforts by the cloud strategy team, it's suggested that the cloud adoption team begin migrating a first workload as a precursor to wider scale migration efforts.
 This initial migration will allow the team to gain practical experience with the business and technical issues involved in a migration.

 Envision an end state